Conformal bandits: bringing statistical validity and reward efficiency under weak arm separability: Simulation Studies

-The simulation results in terms of bandit and uncertainty performances are shown in Fig~\ref{fig:small_six_panel} and Table~\ref{tab:cov_width_small}, respectively.
-First, Fig~\ref{fig:small_six_panel} shows that all {\it CP-Bandit} variants exhibit uniformly superior learning efficiency compared to \ref{eq:ucb1}, achieving both lower regret and higher best-arm selection rates across all distributional scenarios.
-Among the novel bandit policies, \ref{eq:cp_blend} ($\lambda = 0.5$) and \ref{eq:cp_esi} provide the best overall learning performances, demonstrating fast convergence toward selecting the optimal arm, and logarithmic regret even under heavy-tailed and skewed reward distributions.
-In contrast, a linear regret can be depicted for \ref{eq:ucb1}, especially in Student-$t$ scenarios, confirming the challenge in small-gap regime.
+The simulation results in terms of bandit and uncertainty performances are shown in Figure~\ref{fig:six_panel_0.01} and Table~\ref{tab:0.01}, respectively.
+The main paper only shows the results for the gap value $\Delta_k = 0.01$; results of the other gap values are deferred in the Appendix \ref{app:add_sim_stud}.
+First, Figure~\ref{fig:six_panel_0.01} shows that all {\it CP-Bandit} variants exhibit uniformly superior learning efficiency compared to \ref{eq:ucb1}, achieving both lower regret and higher best-arm selection rates across all distributional scenarios.
+Among the novel bandit policies, \ref{eq:cp_blend} ($\lambda = 0.5$) provides the best overall learning performances, demonstrating fast convergence toward selecting the optimal arm, and logarithmic regret even under heavy-tailed and skewed reward distributions.
+In contrast, an almost linear regret can be depicted for \ref{eq:ucb1}, confirming the challenge in small-gap regime.
 This challenge becomes even more evident when it comes to evaluating the statistical properties of the UCB bounds.
-In fact, Table~\ref{tab:cov_width_small} highlights an overly conservative behaviour in the bounds constructions, with systematically wider intervals and over-coverage of future rewards.
-Across all scenarios, \ref{eq:cp_blend} variants achieve more informative (i.e., tighter) intervals, while preserving the nominal coverage $1-\alpha$, set to $0.8$.
+In fact, Table~\ref{tab:0.01} highlights an overly conservative behaviour in the bounds constructions, with systematically wider intervals and over-coverage of future rewards.
+Across all scenarios, \ref{eq:cp_blend} variants achieve more informative (i.e., tighter) intervals, while preserving the nominal coverage $1-\alpha$, set to $0.8$ as a reasonable balancing value between statistical guarantees and reward gains.
 As expected, the under-explored arms are characterised by higher uncertainty (wider intervals) and slight overcoverage.
-Notably, \ref{eq:cp_blend} ($\lambda = 0.5$) and \ref{eq:cp_esi} again provide the best overall coverage performances in terms of interval coverage and width trade-off.
+Notably, \ref{eq:cp_blend} ($\lambda = 0.5$) again provides the best overall coverage performances in terms of interval coverage and width trade-off.
 We emphasise that, in contrast to the UCB1 policy (which fails to achieve nominal coverage in the Student-$t$ scenario for the optimal arm), the \ref{eq:cp_blend} framework leverages stronger statistical guarantees on this side.
-This is particularly evident in the large-gap regime, the most favourable setting for regret-minimisation, where \ref{eq:ucb1} outperforms \ref{eq:cp_blend} policies at the massive expense of coverage.
-For $\Delta = 0.5$, \ref{eq:ucb1} is characterised by an impressively reduced coverage with values $< 10\%$ for the optimal arm in the Student-$t$ scenario.
-This complementary comparison is provided in Appendix \ref{app:Big gap scenario}.
+For \(\Delta=0.05\) (see Table~\ref{tab:0.05} in Appendix~\ref{app:add_sim_stud}), \ref{eq:ucb1} exhibits empirical coverage substantially below the nominal target in the Student-\(t\) setting, with coverage equal to \(71.42\%\).